jules2689/trudeau/trudeau/2020-04-20/post_news.md

 My understanding the last conversation about it was that something was expected this spring.
 They had been promising it right through the election campaign.
 They did a consultation last  so about a year ago.
-There were calls for people who wanted more to bring that legislation in sooner.
+There were calls for people WHO wanted more to bring that legislation in sooner.
 I notice the Prime Minister said they still intend to, but once this pandemic thing is over.
 That gives US an indication when that might happen. a number of policy-oriented questions and intelligence questions associated with what we've seen unfold in Nova Scotia.